reshawn/Certificates-REST-API/README.md

 # Certificates REST API
-A couple simple RESTful endpoints designed as if they were to be consumed by the Verisart front-end app.
+A few simple RESTful endpoints designed as if they were to be consumed by the Verisart front-end app.

 - Perform basic CRUD (create, read, update, delete) operations on JSON certificate objects stored in the back-end. (static data for the purposes of this task)
 - View certificates owned by a user